Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/driver/i2c/async/i2c_multi_slave/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# I2C driver asynchronous - multi client
+# I2C driver asynchronous - multi slave

 This example application demonstrates the multi-client feature of the asynchronous mode of the I2C driver by communicating with an external EEPROM and a temperature sensor.